wavefrontHQ/docs/pages/doc/proxies_histograms.md

 ### Wavefront Histograms Overview

 To address high frequency data, the Wavefront service supports histograms -- a mechanism to compute, store, and use distributions of metrics.
 You have several options:
-* Send the metrics to a histogram proxy port.
+* Send metrics in Wavefront data format to a histogram proxy port.
 The Wavefront service:
   - Converts the metrics to histogram distributions
   - Adds the extension `.m`, `.h`. or `.d` (for minute, hour, or day distributions).
-* Convert the metric to histogram format on your side and send them in histogram format (prefix `M!`, `H!`, or `D!`, discussed below)
+* Convert the metric to histogram format on your side and send them in Wavefront histogram format (prefix `M!`, `H!`, or `D!`, discussed below)
 * Specify `f=histogram` as part of the [direct ingestion command](direct_ingestion.html#histogram-distribution).

 You can query histograms with a set of [functions](query_language_reference.html#histogram-functions) and display them using a histogram charts or heatmap or other chart types.